 Some things your dermatologist might try:

-- She might prescribe a steroid cream that you rub onto the affected area once or twice daily.
+- They might prescribe a steroid cream that you rub onto the affected area once or twice daily.

 - You may also need an antifungal medicine that you take by mouth or apply to your scalp or skin to get rid of the yeast.